 The law provides broad protection from race discrimination and racial harassment.
 An employee who proves race discrimination may recover lost wages and compensation for the emotional harm caused by race discrimination.
 In some cases employees subjected to race discrimination may receive awards of punitive damages, or can be reinstated to their jobs or promoted to their rightful place if it was denied due to race discrimination.
 The law also provides that an employee who successfully wins a lawsuit or settlement may recover all reasonable attorneys’ fees and costs.

 If you have been a target of race discrimination, racial harassment or retaliation, the lawyers at Correia & Puth can help you hold your employer accountable.
 We can guide you through the process of making a complaint to your employer, the United States Equal Employment Opportunity Commission (EEOC), or to a state or local agency.
 We zealously represent our clients in negotiating a resolution with employers, and we file lawsuits to achieve our clients’ goals in court where appropriate.
-Contact us online or call us at 202-602-2500 for help against race discrimination.
+Contact us online for help against race discrimination.